Population health and burden of disease profile of south african women between 1990 and 2019

 Background:

 South Africa faces a quadruple burden of disease and women are affected disproportionately.
-Understanding the epidemiological trends and burden of disease profile of women compared to men is important for targeted implementation of public health programs.
+Understanding the epidemiological trends and burden of disease profile of women is important for targeted implementation of public health programs.
 This study describes the trends and burden of disease of communicable, maternal, neonatal, nutritional diseases (CMNNDs), non-communicable diseases (NCDs), and injuries of women in South Africa between 1990 and 2019.

 Methods: